Environmental movement in Switzerland: Legislation

 In 1874, an article to protect forests was introduced in the Swiss Federal Constitution.
 In 1962, a constitutional article was introduced for the protection of nature.

 In 1967, the Federal Act on the Protection of Nature and Cultural Heritage introduced notably the right of appeal of environmental organizations ("entitlement to appeal", article 12) which gives all Swiss organizations concerned with nature protection the right to raise general objections or to file appeals against some projects.
 The right of environmental organizations to appeal was later also included in the Federal Act on the Protection of the Environment (1985, article 55) and the Federal Act on Non-Human Gene Technology (2004, article 28).

-In 1971, a constitutional article for the protection of the environment was approved by 92.7 percent of voters (article 24, currently article 74 of the constitution of 1999) and the Federal Office for the Environment, Forests and Landscape (renamed Federal Office for the Environment in 2006) was founded (as part of the Department of Transport, Communications and Energy).
+In 1971, a constitutional article for the protection of the environment was approved by 92.7 per cent of voters (article 24, currently article 74 of the constitution of 1999) and the Federal Office for the Environment, Forests and Landscape (renamed Federal Office for the Environment in 2006) was founded (as part of the Department of Transport, Communications and Energy).

 The Federal Inventory of Landscapes and Natural Monuments was introduced in 1977.

-On 21 May 2017, 58 percent of Swiss voters accepted the new Energy Act establishing the energy strategy 2050 (energy transition) and forbidding the construction of new nuclear power plants.
+On 21 May 2017, 58 per cent of Swiss voters accepted the new Energy Act establishing the energy strategy 2050 (energy transition) and forbidding the construction of new nuclear power plants.